-Emergencies outside our service area:Benefits are available for any medically necessary health service that is immediately required because of injury or unforeseen illness.

-If you need to be hospitalized, the Plan must be notified within 48 hours or on the first working day following your admission, unless it is not reasonably possible to notify the Plan within that time.
-If a Plan doctor believes care can be better provided in a Plan hospital, you will be transferred when medically feasible with any ambulance charges covered in full.
+Emergencies outside our service area: Benefits are available for any medically necessary health service that is immediately required because of injury or unforeseen illness.
+If you need to be hospitalized, you or a family member must notify the Plan within 48 hours or on the first working day following your admission, unless it was not reasonably possible to notify the Plan within that time.
+If a Plan doctor believes that care can be better provided in a Plan hospital, you will be transferred when medically feasible with any ambulance charges covered in full.

-To be covered by this Plan, any follow-up care recommended by non-Plan providers must be approved by the Plan and provided by Plan providers.
+To be covered by this Plan, any follow-up care recommended by non-Plan providers must be approved by the Plan.